Incision and Drainage

 Incision and drainage are normally done on an outpatient basis.
 However, if the abscess is associated with severe bacterial infection, a longer hospital stay may be necessary.

 Your doctor will clean and sterilize the affected area before making the incision.
 They will also administer a local anesthetic to numb the area.
 This is usually applied to the top of the cutaneous abscess where the incision will be made.
-In some cases, your doctor may inject anesthetic into the subcutaneous tissue around the abscess.
+In some cases, your doctor may inject an anesthetic into the subcutaneous tissue around the abscess.

 Your doctor will likely follow the following abscess drainage procedure: